 The 2.78-acre project site is within the west part of downtown; bordered by 7th Street to the north, A Street to the east, 6th Street to the south, and Morgan Street to the west.
 The project site is fully developed and consists of Catholic Charities' Homeless Services Center and Family Support Center.
 In addition, there are several residential dwelling units on the project site that are either vacant or owned by Catholic Charities to provide transitional housing.
-There is one residential dwelling unit at the project site that is used as a private residence.
+There is one residential dwelling unit at the project site that was recently used as a private residence, but has since been acquired by Catholic Charities.
 Development surrounding the project site mostly consists of single-family homes within the St. Rose Historic District, as well as some office and commercial uses such as the Santa Rosa Plaza shopping mall, Sonoma County Museum, and the St. Rose Church that is now used for professional offices.
 The project site is also located immediately east of Highway 101 and the Highway 101 on-ramp at 7th Street.